Sheigutn/pushbullet-java-8/README.md

 Pushbullet pushbullet = new Pushbullet(apiToken);
 ```

-If you need end-to-end encryption, apply the password as the second parameter:
+For end-to-end encryption, you have to install the Unlimited Strength Jurisdiction Policy Files first.
+These are available [here](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).

 ```java
 String apiToken = ...;